ganler/nnsmith-asplos-artifact/docs/source/markdown/evaluation.md

 ### TL;DR

-If you want to evaluate the artifact in the fastest way:
+Evaluate the artifact in the fastest way:

 - Just run this in a [tmux](https://github.com/tmux/tmux/wiki) session;